 Established in 1999, Law In Order is the leading supplier of end to end document and digital solutions to the legal industry providing expert litigation support through our cost-effective document production, expert discovery management and specialist court services.
-Law In Order operates 24 hours a day, 7 days a week and has offices in Brisbane, Sydney, Melbourne, Perth and India.
+Law In Order operates 365 days a year and has offices in Brisbane, Sydney, Melbourne, Perth and India.
 This ensures that our clients have unrestricted access to the services they require and are able to contact experienced litigation support professionals for assistance and advice at any time.